 - Goiter, scar from partial thyroidectomy.

 - Thyroid labs aren't worse than uncomplicated hyperthyroidism.
 The differentiation between hyperthyroidism and thyroid storm is based on clinical findings – not how severe the lab abnormality is.

-- Key findings: Low TSH & elevated free T4 and free T3
+- Key findings: Low thyroid stimulating hormone (TSH), elevated free T4, and elevated free T3.

 - May also see: